 There are many benefits of relying on us for all things related to payroll for independent contractors:

-- Easy access — no separate payroll necessary.
-Run payroll for your contractors along with all your employees.
+- Easy access: No separate payroll necessary.
+We make it easy to run contractor payroll alongside your employees.
 Keep payroll data in one place!

-- Online Reports — Your up-to-date payroll reports are available online 24/7, making integration with accounting software or time-clock tools easy.
+- Online reports: Your up-to-date payroll reports are available online 24/7, making integration with accounting software or time-clock tools a breeze.

-Keep in mind, though, that independent contractor payroll comes with its own set of unique requirements and complications.
-Refer to the red box in the chart above for some of those requirements.
+Keep in mind, though, that independent contractor payroll comes with its own set of unique requirements and potential complications.

 IRS Criteria for Independent Contractors